shariqmus/intro_to_jenkins/README.md

 # Introduction to Jenkins

-This repository holds the details of actions needed to be performed for the Live Learning Lab (L3) "An Introduction to Jenkins" by Shariq Mustaquim - sharimus@
+This repository holds the details of actions needed to be performed for the Live Learning Lab (L3) "An Introduction to Jenkins" by Shariq Mustaquim - sharmus@

 ## Install Jenkins